Create a portfolio-ready body of work in a cutting-edge design department

 Apply design practices and your own innovative thinking to multimedia projects

 The Department of Design Media Arts (DMA) at UCLA is one of the nation’s top design departments offering a comprehensive, multidisciplinary education in media creation, which fosters individual exploration and innovative thinking.
-Geared specifically for high school students, the department offers the DMA Summer Institute, a two-week program with morning and afternoon classes introducing design practices in the contexts of graphic design (Print), net art (Net), immersive 3D worldbuilding (Worlds), and motion design (Motion).
+Geared specifically for high school students, the department offers the DMA Summer Institute, a two-week program with morning and afternoon classes introducing design practices in the contexts of 2D Image, Net, immersive 3D Worldbuilding, and Motion Design.
+Two versions of the institute are offered: an in-person, residential experience and a virtual/online program.
+These programs are identical in curriculum design, lesson objectives, and hands-on faculty guidance and support.
 The program is taught by professionally trained and well-experienced instructors using the most current software and technology.
 It culminates in a final exhibition and the creation of a portfolio-ready body of work that students may include in their college applications in related fields.
 It also provides students with a rare opportunity to sample college life in a cutting-edge design department, while earning four units of pass/no pass UC credit.

 For questions about the program, please contact dmainfo@arts.ucla.edu